SHOCKING video shows a road hog in a campervan overtake traffic on a blind bend – almost hitting an oncoming car with a baby on board.

-Within seconds the two vehicles are head to head and Jess slams on the breaks.
+Within seconds the two vehicles are head to head and Jess slams on the brakes.

-The black car that the camper was trying to over take breaks and swerves to their left.
+The black car that the camper was trying to over take brakes and swerves to their left.

 Jess also swerves to her left to avoid a front-on collision and ends up driving into the cliffside and hitting a rock.